Mi Shebeirach: As a prayer of healing

 Cantor Mo Glazman and guitarist Saul Kaiserman of Congregation Emanu-El of New York chant Debbie Friedman's setting of the Mi Shebeirach for healing on Rosh Hashanah AM 5777 (2016 CE).

 Macy Nulman's Encyclopedia of Jewish Prayer ties the tradition of blessing the sick back to Yoreh De'ah While Jewish liturgical names usually refer to people patronymically ("[person's name], child of [father's name]), a Mi Shebeirach for healing traditionally refers to the sick person by matronym ("[person's name], child of [mother's name]).
-Kabbalists teach that this evokes more compassion from God, citing Psalms 86:16, "Turn to me and have mercy on me; ... and deliver the son of your maidservant".
+Kabbalists teach that this evokes more compassion from God, citing Psalm 86:16, "Turn to me and have mercy on me; ... and deliver the son of your maidservant".
 Jews in the late medieval and early modern periods used a Mi Shebeirach to pray for the bodies and souls of those not present, while also praying directly for individuals' healing, as they believed all healing was through God's will.
 A Mi Shebeirach does not, however, fulfill the mitzvah (commandment) of bikur cholim (visiting the sick).

 Influenced by German ideals, early Reform Jews in the United States saw healing as a matter for private, rather than communal prayer.
 Prayer healing became less popular as medicine modernized, and many Reform Jews came to see healing as a purely scientific matter.
 The Union Prayer Book, published in 1895 and last revised in 1940, lacked any Mi Shebeirach for healing, rather limiting itself to a single line praying to "comfort the sorrowing and cheer the silent sufferers".
 While the 1975 Reform prayerbook Gates of Prayer was more flexible than its predecessor and restored some older practices, it also had no Mi Shebeirach for healing.